a manifesto (of sorts)

-The most durable spatial decisions are rarely formal—they are strategic.
+The most durable spatial decisions rarely start as form.

 Previous